 14. Lake Itasca

-This 11 meters deep lake is located within the Itasca State Park, and it’s home to several fish species such as Walleye, the Northern pike, Bass, and Pan-fish.
+This 11-meter deep lake is located within the Itasca State Park, and it’s home to several fish species such as walleye, northern pike, bass, and pan-fish.

 13. Lake Bemidji

 You can afford to visit Minnesota and fail to take at least a day to visit Lake Bemidji.
-Like Lake Itasca, Bemidji is also a glacial-formed lake.
-Situated in Minnesota’s northern region, the lake is a famous recreational site for canoeing, kayaking, and fishing.
+Like Lake Itasca, Bemidji is a freshwater glacial lake in Minnesota’s northern region.
+The lake is a famous recreational canoeing, kayaking, and fishing site.

 And if you wish to take a walk, the lake is surrounded by extensive trails ideal for walks and biking.
-During winter, some of these trails are perfect for snowmobiling or cross-country skiing.
+Some of these trails are perfect for snowmobiling or cross-country skiing during winter.

 12. Lake Nokomis

-Also, the numerous activities such as swimming, walking, and biking in summer, or ice skating in winter, will just crown your fun in this lake.
+Also, the numerous activities, such as swimming, walking, and biking in summer or ice skating in winter, will just crown your fun in this lake.
 Check out the kayaking and biking we did in our YouTube video about the best summer activities in Minnesota.

 11. Burntside Lake

-With over 100 islands spread over 2,889 hectares, the Burntside Lake offers just the perfect source of adventure.
-The western edge of this lake is quite famous for fishing, although you can still fish in any other parts of the lake.
+With over 100 islands spread over 2,889 hectares, Burntside Lake offers just the perfect source of adventure.
+The western edge of this lake is quite famous for fishing, although you can still fish in any other part of the lake.

-Lake trout, Golden shiner, Bluegill, and Walleye, are some of the fish species that do well in this lake.
+Lake trout, golden shiner, bluegill, and walleye are fish species that do well in this lake.
 So, if fishing is your thing, then you have quite a variety here.

 10. Leech Lake

 Leech Lake is another incredible fishing spot for travelers and locals who enjoy fishing escapades.
-This lake is also the number three largest lake in the state of Minnesota.
+This lake is also one of the number three largest lakes in the state of Minnesota.
 It covers around 102,947.83 acres in area, 195 miles in shoreline length, and a whopping 156ft in depth.

-The lake is just a 3hrs drive from the Twin Cities metropolitan area and lies between Bemidji and Brainerd in Cass County.
-It is entirely encircled by the “Chippewa National Forest,” and serves as the county’s reservoir.
+The lake is just an hour from the Twin Cities metropolitan area and lies between Bemidji and Brainerd in Cass County.
+It is entirely encircled by the “Chippewa National Forest” and serves as the county’s reservoir.

 - Horseback riding